 By Fit3 Head Coach Tina Van Horn

-Last week for the March episode of the Reliv Podcast, I interviewed Registered Dietitian Nutritionist Jen McDaniel.
+In the March episode of the Reliv Podcast, I interviewed Registered Dietitian Nutritionist Jen McDaniel.
 Since our conversation, I have listened to the recording several times, and I noticed something that she said that didn’t quite sink in until recently.
 Jen explained that each of us already knows—intuitively—what we should be eating.

 According to Jen, we don’t need someone to tell us what foods are good or bad for us because our bodies innately understand.
 The problem is that we get confused by all of the misinformation that fills our newsfeeds and we start to second guess our working knowledge of the best fuel for our own bodies.